-This is an extraordinarily large number.
-Consider it in hindsight of the number of electron particles in the known universe, 10^87, or the number of observable stars, 10^24.
-Or the gigantic number of connections between neurons in our brains, 10^15 (1 quadrillion or 1,000,000,000,000,000).
-These are very large numbers but they nowhere come close to Barrow and Tippler’s calculation.
+By all accounts this is an extraordinarily large number if one was, for instance, to consider it in hindsight of the number of electron particles in the known universe (10^87) or the number of observable stars (10^24).
+Or even if one were to simply consider the enormous number of connections between the neurons within our brains which is 10^15 (1 quadrillion or 1,000,000,000,000,000).
+Evidently, these are very large numbers and they nowhere come close to Barrow and Tippler’s calculation.

 1. Barrow, J. & Tippler, F. 1988.
 The Anthropic Cosmological Principle. p.
 566.